 Picture frames that we are familiar with today — carved, wooden, and separate from the artwork — appeared with European paintings of the 12th and 13th centuries.
 Throughout this time, and later the 14th and 15th centuries, European frames were generally exclusive to churches — unmovable and a large feature of the church’s architecture.
 Later, during the Italian Renaissance, framed art moved beyond the church, as wealthy nobles could commission them in their own estates.

 Throughout the following centuries, art, along with picture frames, flourished, and so did picture frames.
-Ornate, gilded, elaborate frames in silver, bronze and other metals replaced the simple frames of the past.
-They were now designed by furniture builders rather than the artist themselves.
+Ornate, gilded, elaborate frames in silver, bronze, and other metals replaced the simple frames of the past.
+They were now designed by furniture builders rather than the artists themselves.

 During the period 1610-1643 under the influence of King Louis XIII of France, the shape and style of picture frames changed once again to a more “refined” look and took the form that resembles today’s style.
 Frame profiles became thinner and intricate frame designs became more apparent.